maxired/send/Readme.md

   - `stream` file streaming has started `(stream)`
   - `end` streaming has completed

-### .index(paths)

-  By default send supports "index.html" files, to disable this invoke `.index(false)` or to supply a new index pass a string or an array in preferred order.

 ## Error-handling

   By default when no `error` listeners are present an automatic response will be made, otherwise you have full control over the response, aka you may show a 5xx page etc.